Diablo-D3/dotfiles/README.md

 MDA/CGA/EGA/VGA monitors that were 12-14" would be slightly lower resolution (ex: 9x14 character size at 720x350, producing a 80x25 terminal), and using the same approximate math, it would have an apparent size of closer to 12x30 on 160x36 terminal.

-[https://int10h.org/oldschool-pc-fonts/fontlist/](int10h.org) maintains a library of old fonts.
+[https://int10h.org/oldschool-pc-fonts/fontlist/](int10h.org) maintains a library of old bitmap fonts from old machines.

 #### Sizes tested in Windows Terminal